apostrophecms/apostrophe-documentation/other/field-types/boolean.md

 # `boolean`

 A `boolean` field is a simple "True/False" choice.
 The value stored in the database will be either `true` or `false`.
-To customize the displayed values, use the [`choices`](../properties/choices.md) property and its sub-properties.
+To customize the displayed values, use the `label` sub-property of [`choices`](../properties/choices.md).
+The `value` for each choice must always be "true" or "false".

 ## Settings